Mouth-Watering Watermelon Bars

 Watermelon and lemon combine in these refreshing, summery bars.

 These creamy bars are just the thing to serve after a meal cooked on the grill.
-Made with watermelon, lemon juice and cream, they're served chilled and are perfectly complimented by a dollop of whipped cream or a dusting of confectioners' sugar.
+Made with watermelon, lemon juice and milk, they're served chilled and and are a refreshing summertime treat!

 step 1 Preheat the oven to 350 degrees F. Line a 13-by-9-inch baking pan with foil, leaving a 2-inch overhang on the long sides of the pan.
 Spray the foil with cooking spray.